Frank Hawks: Death

-Hawks announced his retirement from air racing in 1937 and joined the Gwinn Aircar Company, taking on the title of vice president in charge of sales.
+Hawks announced his retirement from air racing in 1937 and joined the Gwinn Aircar Company as vice president in charge of sales.
 He toured the United States, giving flying demonstrations in the new "safety" aircraft, the Gwinn Aircar.
 By 1938, Hawks was listed as Gwinn Aircar Company Vice-President and Production Manager.

-Hawks, who told friends years before, "I expect to die in an airplane," died in 1938 flying a Gwinn Aircar which crashed in East Aurora, New York.
+Hawks, who had told friends years before, "I expect to die in an airplane," died in 1938 flying a Gwinn Aircar which crashed in East Aurora, New York.
 Time magazine reported on September 5, 1938:

 Last week, Frank Hawks shuttled to East Aurora, N. Y. to show off his polliwog to a prospect, Sportsman J. Hazard Campbell.
 He landed neatly on the polo field in a nearby estate at about 5 p.m., climbed out, chatted awhile with Prospect Campbell and a cluster of friends.
 Presently he and Campbell took off smartly, cleared a fence, went atilt between two tall trees, and passed from sight.
 Then there was a rending crash, a smear of flame, silence.
 Half a mile the fearful group raced from the polo field.
 From the crackling wreck they pulled Frank Hawks; from beneath a burning wing, Prospect Campbell — both fatally hurt.
 The ship that could not stub its toe aground had tripped on overhead telephone wires.

 An article and plans for modeling the Gwinn Aircar in which Hawks died was published in the November 1938 issue of Flying Aces magazine as a tribute to Hawks.